 Note that the required matrices are incompletely known and hence contain uncertainties.
 For example the mapping from actuator piston, tip and tilt to wavefront piston, tip and tilt (R) is based upon a mechanical model which will contain errors due to the imprecise location of the points at which the forces are applied by the piezos to the mirrors.
-The net effect will be to give errors in positioning of the mirrors which will tend to lower the fidelity of the controls and hence the final image quality.
-During the calibration phase we will explore using system identification [13] to update our initial estimate of these matrices.
+The net effect will be to give errors in positioning of the mirrors which will tend to lower the fidelity of the controls and hence the final image estimate of these matrices.
 System identification uses both the current wavefront and our predicted wavefront after correction from the previous time step, to estimate a delta wavefront which is fed back to the matrices in the control law.
 This technique works if the system is stable between successive time steps, or alternatively if the bandwidth is such that the sampling interval is short with respect to the time constant of any changes in the system.

-4. PRELIMINARY RESULTS
+4.0 PRELIMINARY RESULTS

-4.1.
-INITIAL ALIGNMENT
+4.1 Initial Alignment

 Each of the optics in FIT has a flat bonded to its mounting structure and a master reference cube is mounted on the table.
-Theodolites are used to set up a coordinate system such that an optic can be removed from the system and reinserted with minimal difficulty.
+Theodolites are used to set up a coordinate system such that an optic can be removed from the system and re-inserted with minimal difficulty.
 A coordinate measuring machine (CMM) with approximately 10 microns of accuracy was used to coarsely align the sparse array mirror segments and to shim up the actuator mounts.
 A dispersed fringe sensor (DFS) was used to initially phase the mirror segments with respect to piston and to place the mirror mounts in the middle of their range.
-Figure 7 shows an example of the dispersed fringes from the DFS.
+Figure 8 shows an example of the dispersed fringes from the DFS.
 The DFS is essentially a slitless spectrometer, where each segment mirror is imaged onto a diffraction grating and then pairwise the beams are brought to focus on a detector.
-Without any piston difference between the segments, a set of straight fringes results, with piston, a set of curved (barbershop pole) fringes appears as is evident in Figure 7.
-The DFS has large dynamic range for sensing piston (~1 mm) however its accuracy is limited at the lower end of the range and thus it can sense piston down to $\sim 1 - 2$ microns.
+Without any piston difference between the segments, a set of straight fringes results, with piston, a set of curved (barbershop pole) fringes appears as is evident in Figure 8.
+The